Everything You Need to Know

 If the stress on your HVAC becomes too high, your equipment will shut down.
 It will cost you money to repair it and even more to replace it.
 Setting an action plan in place will help limit the catastrophic effects of an unexpected plant shutdown.
 However, if you execute a proper shutdown plan, your plant has much better odds of remaining safe and efficient in the long run.

 While the word “shutdown” strikes fear in most people, they’re not all bad.
-They can be necessary to implement the required equipment changes or policy amendments so that your facility can run on all cylinders in the future.
+They can be necessary to implement the required equipment changes to ensure you facility can run on all cylinders in the future.
 Many shutdowns occur for simple cleaning, inspection, and repair.
 Nonetheless, shutdowns boil down to three processes: plan, execute, and analyze.

 - Plan: Your plan needs to be in place before you can begin working on your plant.
 Here is where you plan out what replacements, repairs, and upgrades you need.
 Once duties are delegated and discussed, your team can begin working on improving your equipment.